-The courses we offer to students in Years 10 and 11 allow clear progression to aualifications in Post-16 education.
+11 allow clear progression to qualifications in Post-16 education.

 In the Sixth Form we run courses at A Level in 24 subjects, including many studied at GCSE.
-There are also a range of new subjects that link to our GCSEs and allow students to broaden their academic horizons and understanding in areas such as the Arts, Science and Social Sciences.
+There are also a range of new subjects that link to our Able sportsmen and women are given the GCSEs and allow students to broaden their academic horizons and understanding in areas such as the Arts, Science and Social Sciences.

 Alongside A Levels, we offer a range of Vocational courses.
-These qualifications carry the same UCAS tariffs as A Levels and are accepted in university applications.
+These aualifications carry the same UCAS tariffs as A Levels and are accepted in university applications.
 These courses are assessed differently, with 75% of the marks coming from coursework and 25% by exam.